iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 The year is 1932.
 The place is pre -WWII Germany.
 In Secret Hitler, players are German politicians attempting to hold a fragile Liberal government together and stem the rising tide of Fascism and enticement of Communism.
 Watch out though—there are secret factions among you trying to undermine the republic, and one player is Secret Hitler.

 ## GAME OVERVIEW
 At the start of a game of Secret Hitler Red Dawn Edition (SHRDE), each player is secretly assigned to one of three factions: **Liberal**, **Fascist**, or **Communist**, with one player secretly taking on the role of Hitler.
 The Liberals hold the majority but are in the dark about everyone’s true identities.
 Fascists know who Hitler is from the beginning and will use secrecy and sabotage to achieve their aims.
-Communists, the smallest faction, must quickly gather information and convert others to their cause to succeed, leveraging influence to shift the balance of power.
+Communists, the smallest faction, must quickly gather information and convert others to their cause to succeed.
+Players must use their powers of deduction and party abilities at their disposal to shift the balance of power to win the game.

-Hitler plays for the Fascist team, and the Fascists know Hitler’s identity from the outset, but Hitler doesn’t know the Fascists and must work to figure them out.
+Hitler plays for the Fascist team, and the Fascists know Hitler’s identity from the outset, but Hitler doesn’t always know the Fascists and must work to figure them out.
 </BR>

 **The Liberals win by enacting all Liberal Policies or killing Hitler.
 The Fascists win by enacting all the Fascist Policies, or if Hitler is elected Chancellor after Fascist policies enter the “Hitler Zone”.
 Communists win by enacting all Communist Policies or smearing Hitlers's name to the point where he drops out of politics.**